About the Assisted Reproduction Unit (ARU)

 - medication to induce ovulation in women who do not regularly ovulate

-- single women and same sex couple advice and guidance
+- Intrauterine Insemination (IUI) for single women and same sex couples

 - early pregnancy support following fertility treatment or recurrent miscarriage